Please ensure Javascript is enabled for purposes of website accessibility

 • Buy stocks that are outperforming the market.
 Companies can promise all kinds of financial growth.
 But is that growth potential translating to a rising share price?
 The best investing tips come from the performance of the stocks themselves.

-• Use stock market timing.
+• Use only the best market timing indicators.
 Never underestimate the power of the market to move stocks.
 You don’t want to invest in a growth stock just as the market is plummeting.
 If you’re in a bull market, you can afford to be aggressive in buying stocks that are more speculative.

 • Be patient.
 Not every growth stock will make you rich overnight.
 Very few will, in fact.
 Even Apple took years before it morphed into the biggest technology behemoth in the world.
 In the investment world, time is your friend.
 If you get out of a stock too early, you may miss out on some big gains months down the road.